Knox County, Tennessee: Executive branch

 The county mayor is the head of the executive branch of Knox County Government.
-The current county mayor is Glenn Jacobs, better known by his WWE identity of Kane.
+The current county mayor is professional wrestler Glenn Jacobs, better known by his WWE persona Kane.
 According to the county's charter, the mayor is the chief financial officer of the county, which includes developing the county's annual budget, approving county contracts, etc. Other responsibilities of the county mayor's office include maintaining county roads, highways and bridges, codes enforcement and operating the county's health department and library system.

 The mayor has the authority to veto resolutions and ordinances passed by the Knox County Commission.
 A majority-plus-one vote is required to override a mayoral veto, unless the vetoed legislation was required to have a two-thirds vote for original passage.
 In such cases, a two-thirds vote of the commission is required to override the veto.